gecad-group/peak-mas/docs/how-to.md

 $ peak start multiagent.yaml
 ```

 So, what happened?
-Three agents were created, instead of two.
-One called `john0@localhost/test`, other called `john1@localhost/test` and the third one `harry@localhost`.
-The two `john` sent a message `Hello World` to `harry` and `harry` print them out.
-The log files created were in loggin level `DEBUG`, except for the `harry` that was level `INFO`.
+Two agents were created.
+One called `john@localhost` and the other called `harry@localhost`. `john` sent a message `Hello World` to `harry` and `harry` printed it out.
+The log file of `jonh` was in logging level `DEBUG`, and `harry`'s file was in level `INFO`.

-The strutucture of the configuration file is actually simple.
+The way it works is simple.
 You can only define two root variables, the `defaults` and the `agents`.
 The `defaults` is used to define parameters to be applied to all agents.
 The `agents` variable defines the list of agents to be executed and their respective parameters.
+The parameters available in `defaults` and in the agents of the variable `agents` can be seen using the `-h` argument in the `peak run` command.

-In this case we are defining, in the `defualts`, the default domain as `localhost` and the default logging level as `debug` for all agents.
+In this case we are defining, in the `defaults`, the default domain as `localhost` and the default logging level as `debug` for all agents.
 In `agents` variable, we are defining two different types of agents, the `john` and the `harry`.
-In `john` we are defining the agents source file, the resource of the JID and how many clones we want from this type of agent.
-When clones are defined they use the exact same configuration, the only thing that changes is the name, adding the correspondent clone number after the agent name, in this case `john0` and `john1`.
-In `harry` we are defining the source file and the logging level, overriding the deafult value.
+In `john` we are defining the agents source file.
+In `harry` we are defining the source file and the logging level, overriding the default value.

-There is the list of options that you can define in the configuration file, inside each agent and in the deafults variable:
+There is the list of options that you can define in the configuration file, inside each agent and in the `defaults` variable:
-- file - source file of the agent
+- `file` - source file of the agent
-- domain - domain of the server to be used for the agent's connection
+- `domain` - domain of the server to be used for the agent's connection
-- resource - resource to be used in the JID
+- `resource` - resource to be used in the JID
-- log_level - loggin level of the log file
+- `log_level` - logging level of the log file
-- clones - number of clones to be executed
+- `clones` - number of clones to be executed
-- properties - source file of the agent's properties (more on that later)
+- `properties` - source file of the agent's properties (more on that later)
-- verify_security - if present verifies the SSL certificates
+- `verify_security` - if present verifies the SSL certificates

 ### Thread vs. Process
 _In development_

 ## Create a group of agents

-The groups are a very useful way to make the communication between agents.
+The groups are a very useful way to make the communication between more than two agents.
 To create a group is very simple.
 There is a pre defined behavior that enables the agent to create and join groups.

 ```python
 #agent.py